-- 6.6 Applicants for personal licences must be free from police objection and be able to demonstrate that they have the right to live and work in the UK. - 6.7 Prior to 2015, personal licences were issued for a period of 10 years.
+6.6 Applicants for personal licences must be free from police objection and be able to demonstrate that they have the right to live and work in the UK.

+- 6.7 Between 2005 and 2015, personal licences were issued for a period of 10 years.
 In April 2015, the law was changed, and personal licenses no longer expire.
-Consequently, there is no longer a need to renew a personal licence. - 6.8 Licence holders must contact the Licensing Section for a replacement licence where there has been a change of circumstances in respect of the licence holders name or address, or they have committed a relevant offence.
+Consequently, there is no longer a need to renew a personal licence - 6.8 Licence holders must contact the Licensing Section for a replacement licence where there has been a change of circumstances in respect of the licence holders name or address, or they have committed a relevant offence.
 It is also possible to replace an old or lost licence.
+More information on relevant offences can be found here. www.legislation.gov.uk/ukpga/2003/17/schedule/4